 Chandragupta was the founder of the Maurya dynasty, which ruled ancient India for about 140 years.
 His troops conquered one northern Indian kingdom after another and claimed lands that stretched as far as west as Afghanistan.
 In this way, Chandragupta united northern India under one ruler for the first time in history.
 He established the first territorial empire in ancient India, covering most of the Indian sub-continent.
 He was assisted by his political adviser, KAUTALYA, who also set out the rules for the administration of the country.
-This broad framework of administrative organization was adopted by many succeeding dynasties.
+This broad framework of the administrative organization was adopted by many succeeding dynasties.
 Chandragupta Maurya’s origins were shrouded in mystery.
 Having been brought up by peacock tamers, he could be of low caste birth.
 According to other sources, Chandragupta Maurya was the son of a Nanda prince and a dasi called Mura.
 It is also possible that Chandragupta was of the Maurya tribe of Kshatriyas.
 Much of what is known about his youth is gathered from later classical Sanskrit literature, as well as classical Greek and Latin sources which refer to Chandragupta by the names ‘Sandracottos’ or ‘Andracottus’.

 Chandragupta Maurya was born into this changing ancient land, near Pataliputra, where, in the sixth century BCE, Magadha rulers had raised armies to conquer widely and create the first large state in the region.
 From the obscure Moriya clan, Chandragupta may have owned some land around Magadha before he led Magadha armies to conquer janapadas as far west as Punjab and Sind.
 In doing so, he had crossed a cultural divide.
 Agro-pastoral warrior lineages controlling various janapadas had diverse cultural identities, but later Vedic sources indicate that some had embraced Aryan culture as far east as Prayaga (Allahabad).
 Magadha lay further east on the outer fringe of Aryan culture, and it was here in the east that Buddha Gautama had composed a spiritual and ethical path that diverged from Aryan Brahmanism.
 Having conquered local competitors, the armies of Magadha expanded west.
-Victorious commanders subordinated janapadas under an imperial authority whose main work was to maintain its own military strength.
+Victorious commanders subordinated janapadas under an imperial authority whose main work was to maintain its military strength.
 This rudimentary imperial scaffolding provided a framework for Chandragupta’s ambition.

 In the far west, Magadha troops faced Achaemenid Greek armies marching across Persia.
 As Greek soldiers marched east and Magadha troops marched west, they both knew they were following old routes of long-distance travel, but they did not know that they were creating a new world of politics that would stretch from Greece to Assam.
 Routes from Europe to the Orient and from Magadha to Persia met in Punjab; thus the Indus became the symbolic western border of a region that Greeks called ‘India’.